wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-automated-investigation-remediation-defender-endpoint/includes/get-overview-automated-investigation-remediation.md

 ### No automated response

-You use this automation level to make sure that automated investigations aren’t carried out on your organization's devices.
+You use this automation level to make sure that automated investigations aren't carried out on your organization's devices.
 But this also means that no remediation actions are run in turn.
 This automation level is not recommended, so you should avoid using this level.